CMCC-Foundation/OceanAnalyticsLab/README.md

 - jupyter, WPS,...

-# The Interoperability Challenge
+# The Interoperability and Reusability Challenges
-Of great relevance the interoperability of results, is already well promoted for the data, and here in this toolkit is also stressed for the processing.
-Indeed, inside a federated environment with many different data sources in distributed catalogue, many different web processing services, the toolkit copes specific issues related to the interoperability and exploitation of WPS, allowing or making easy/feasible the composition of a complex analytic service, keeping also track of the dependencies for the generation of new output.
+The exploitation of datasets and algorithms, without barriers for the scientific investigation, is highly desired, and for the pursuing of this objective, the interoperability and reusability aspects play an important role.
+Indeed, the toolkit copes several specific issues, that can rise when working in an infrastructure with federated services for the access to different data sources from different catalogues available across Internet, and for the execution of different web processing services.
+The expected outcome of using this toolkit is the capability to build, or compose, with a reasonable effort, new customized analytic services, that embrace the needed or selected data sources and processing services.
+In addition to that, keeping in mind how the scientific methodology works, the toolkit supports also the tracking of information and dependencies for the assessment of output data.

 The toolkit includes:
-- data access functionalities, based on generalized API (PANGEO?)
+- data access functionalities, based on generalized API
 - reader of input parameters, based on a generalized IDL
 - manager of logging/provenance information (will be based on W3C-PROV)
-- generator of plot, based on format NetCDF, convention xxx, and new convention defined here yyy
+- plot generator, for data in NetCDF format, convention xxx, and new convention defined here yyy

 Ref
 - National Academies of Sciences, Engineering, and Medicine.
 2019.
 Reproducibility and Replicability in Science.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/25303.